Who is your agent?

 How do you get an agent?

-I will definitely write a blog post about this in the future!
-But the traditional way to get an agent is by writing a manuscript, revising it until your eyes bleed, and then creating a query letter.
+By cold querying!
+The traditional way to get an agent is by writing a manuscript, revising it until your eyes bleed, and then creating a query letter.
 You email that query letter and requested sample pages to an agent, then cross your fingers and hope for the best.
-A great way to find information out about agents is by visiting agency sites, and MSWL to see what books they’re looking for.
+A great way to find information out about agents is by visiting agency sites and MSWL to see what books they’re looking for.
 Also, a great way to start is by looking in the acknowledgments of similar books to yours and seeing who the author’s agent is.

 What is a query?

 A query is the one page teaser about your book that you send to agents!
-I wrote a blog post about them here.
-I also recommend checking out Susan Dennard’s advice (she gives some of the best and most detailed advice about all parts of the writing process), as well as Query Shark.
+I’ll write a blog post about this one day.
+In the meantime, I recommend checking out Susan Dennard’s advice (she gives some of the best and most detailed advice about all parts of the writing process), as well as Query Shark.